dragthor/TastyTradeApi/README.md

 `pip install tastyworks-aiocometd`
 `pip install asyncio`

+## Configuration

+Your Tasty credentials and settings should be stored in a file named `tastytrade.ini`.
+Modify, protect, and guard accordingly.

 ## Disclaimer

 There is no implied warranty for any actions and results which arise from using it.
 Any examples, rules, or algorithms are intended for educational purposes only and not financial advice.
 Use at your own risk.